Coronavirus and the British Ecological Society

 The British Ecological Society broadcast a series of free online talks on the latest ecological research from mid-April to the beginning of September.
 You can catch up on all 20 talks from Ecology Live on our YouTube channel.
 We’ll be bringing the successful series back in 2021.

 Visit our new Members’ Training Hub for developing your science communication and public engagement skills at home.
 From website building to podcast production, there is something for everyone in our diverse range of new webinars & resources.

-We are running regular webinars on maintaining mental health for small groups of people during the lockdown.
-For early career ecologists, researchers and students, the webinar is for everyone who is concerned about the impact the current situation will have on their immediate and intermediate plans.
+As students and staff return to campuses, fields and offices this autumn we’ll be hosting webinars on maintaining mental health for small groups of people, these webinars are for everyone who is concerned about the impact the current situation will have on their immediate and intermediate plans.